MRWilliamsGit/InvestmentInsight/README.md

 * The tool works best for popular stocks on Reddit
 * For stocks with less trading volume, "News" posts often do not exist or the ticker is mistaken for a different topic on Reddit
-* For best results, search for more popular assets, like blue-chip stocks and cryptocurrencies
+* For best results, search for more popular assets, like blue-chip stocks

+Results Based on Sentiment Analysis:

+Suggested Buy Signal
 <img width="434" alt="Screen Shot 2022-07-19 at 6 14 19 PM" src="https://user-images.githubusercontent.com/78511177/179857576-74286598-141e-42b3-8d66-b09eeb82ded7.png">

 <br>

+Suggested Sell Signal
 <img width="432" alt="Screen Shot 2022-07-19 at 6 16 44 PM" src="https://user-images.githubusercontent.com/78511177/179857811-b1fa053f-c93e-4ed6-a252-1ba75c7fe814.png">